akilic9/cga-project/README.md

 2. Add an event system.
 3. Complete the game side to be submitted for coursework.
 4. Implement ECS.
+5. Add animation system.
+6. Implement audio system.
-5. Rework InputManager to handle multiple and different kinds of input for actions (currently only listening for keyboard input).
+7. Rework InputManager to handle multiple and different kinds of input for actions (currently only listening for keyboard input).
+6. Implement GUI system.
-6. Rework map loading system to make it more user friendly.
+8. Rework map loading system to make it more user friendly.
-8. Add physics.
+9. Add physics.
 7. Add a logger utility.
 9. More comments.